What is iron deficiency anaemia?

 Pica – This is a craving for things that are not food such as dirt or paint

-It is important to see your doctor if you are experiencing any of the above symptoms.
+It is important to see your doctor if you are experiencing any of the below symptoms.

 Anaemia is diagnosed through a blood test, known as a full blood count.
 To document iron deficiency, a blood test referred to as “iron studies” will be required.
 This test will include a serum ferritin (the amount of total iron you have stored in your body), which will generally be low in iron deficiency.